Unlock unlimited scans, all platforms, and scan history.

 Temporal inconsistencies in lighting and shadow that real environments don't produce

 To detect an AI-generated video on social media, copy the post URL from TikTok, YouTube, Instagram, Facebook, or X and paste it into KweliAI.
 The tool extracts the video, runs it through three detection models simultaneously, and returns a verdict with a confidence score in under 10 seconds.
-Free users can scan posts from X and Reddit.
-Pro users can scan all six platforms with unlimited scans.
+You do not need to download the video first.

 Which platforms KweliAI supports